Ditectrev/DP-203/README.md

 ![Question 245](images/question245.jpg)

 - [x] For storage redundancy: Zone-redundant storage (ZRS).
 For data deletion: A lifecycle management policy.
 - [ ] For storage redundancy: Locally-redundant storage (LRS).
-For data deletion: Zone-redundant storage (ZRS).
+For data deletion: A lifecycle management policy.
-- [ ] For storage redundancy: A lifecycle management policy.For data deletion: Zone-redundant storage (ZRS).
+- [ ] For storage redundancy: Zone-redundant storage (ZRS).
+For data deletion: Soft delete.
-- [ ] For storage redundancy: A lifecycle management policy.
-For data deletion:Locally-redundant storage (LRS) .
+- [ ] For storage redundancy: Geo-zone-redundant storage (GZRS).
+For data deletion: Versioning.

-### You are developing an Azure Synapse Analytics pipeline that will include a mapping data flow named Dataflow1.
-Dataflow1 will read customer data from an external source and use a Type 1 slowly changing dimension (SCD) when loading the data into a table named DimCustomer in an Azure Synapse Analytics dedicated SQL pool.
-You need to ensure that Dataflow1 can perform the following tasks:Detect whether the data of a given customer has changed in the DimCustomer table.
-Perform an upsert to the DimCustomer table.
+### You are developing an Azure Synapse Analytics pipeline that will include a mapping data flow named `Dataflow1`. `Dataflow1` will read customer data from an external source and use a Type 1 slowly changing dimension (SCD) when loading the data into a table named `DimCustomer` in an Azure Synapse Analytics dedicated SQL pool.
+You need to ensure that `Dataflow1` can perform the following tasks:Detect whether the data of a given customer has changed in the `DimCustomer` table.
+Perform an upsert to the `DimCustomer` table.
 Which type of transformation should you use for each task?

 ![Question 246](images/question246.jpg)

-- [ ] Detect whether the data of a given customer has changed in the DimCustometr table: Alter row.
-Perform an upsert to the DimCustomer table: Surrogate key.
+- [ ] Detect whether the data of a given customer has changed in the `DimCustomer` table: Aggregate.
+Perform an upsert to the `DimCustomer` table: Alter row.
-- [ ] Detect whether the data of a given customer has changed in the DimCustometr table: Surrogate key.
-Alter row.
-Perform an upsert to the DimCustomer table: Alter row.
+- [ ] Detect whether the data of a given customer has changed in the `DimCustomer` table: Surrogate key.
+Perform an upsert to the `DimCustomer` table: Assert.
-- [x] Detect whether the data of a given customer has changed in the DimCustometr table: Derived column.
-Alter row.
-Perform an upsert to the DimCustomer table: Alter row.
+- [x] Detect whether the data of a given customer has changed in the `DimCustomer` table: Derrived column.
+Perform an upsert to the `DimCustomer` table: Alter row.
-- [ ] Detect whether the data of a given customer has changed in the DimCustometr table: Derived column.
-Alter row.
-Perform an upsert to the DimCustomer table: Derived column.
+- [ ] Detect whether the data of a given customer has changed in the `DimCustomer` table: Surrogate key.
+Perform an upsert to the `DimCustomer` table: Cast.

 ### You have an Azure Synapse Analytics serverless SQL pool.
 You have an Azure Data Lake Storage account named adls1 that contains a public container named container1.
 The container1 container contains a folder named folder1.
 You need to query the top 100 rows of all the CSV files in folder1.
 How should you complete the query?